Neptune Blog

 Binary Accuracy = 0.5 = 50%

 Meaning the model isn’t predicting anything but mapping each observation to a randomly guessed answer.
+Accuracy doesn’t make us see the problem with the model.

 So, in a case like this, balanced accuracy is better than accuracy.

-Balanced Accuracy vs F1 Score
+Balanced accuracy vs F1 score

-So you might be wondering what’s the difference between Balanced Accuracy and the F1-Score since both are used for imbalanced classification.
+So you might be wondering what’s the difference between balanced accuracy and the F1-score since both are used for imbalanced classification.
 So, let’s consider it.

 • F1 keeps the balance between precision and recall